Skip to content

 • 22,000 LOC Rust render engine

-Penpot's tile system (TileViewbox, TileTextureCache, TILE_SIZE_MULTIPLIER) is needed because their rendering is expensive enough to require caching.
-They pre-render tiles around the viewport and cache textures (up to 1024 entries).
+Penpot's tile system (TileViewbox, TileTextureCache, TILE_SIZE_MULTIPLIER) pre-renders tiles around the viewport and caches textures (up to 1024 entries).

-Open Pencil re-renders the full viewport every frame because CanvasKit called directly from TS is fast enough to not need caching.
+Open Pencil re-renders the full viewport every frame because CanvasKit called directly from TS is fast enough to not need tiling.

 Verdict: Rendering